hardenedlinux/STIG-4-Debian/README.md

 output "SV-id_rule" $?
 ```

-How to del check rule:
+### How to del check rule:
-1).Delete check rule description from stig-debian-9.txt.
+  1. Delete check rule description from stig-debian-9.txt.
-2).Delete the check script file in the scripts directory.
+  1. Delete the check script file in the scripts directory.
-3).Delete calls the check script line in stig-4-debian.sh.
+  1. Delete calls the check script line in stig-4-debian.sh.

 #### Example